Data-driven spectral decomposition and forecasting of ergodic dynamical systems: Regularization by time change

-Proposition~\ref{propPiProjT} indicates that if the dynamical system generating the data is related to a system with pure point spectrum by a time change, we can use the spectral properties of that system to perform dimension reduction and forecasting at the expense of introducing additional complexity (in the case of Proposition~\ref{propPiProjT}, non-autonomous dynamics) due to the time change function.
-The following Lemma, which we state without proof, is the analog of Theorem~\ref{lemmaVDecomp} for time-changed systems. \begin{lemma}[Vector field decomposition with time change] Let $ ( M, \mathcal{ B }, \nu, \Psi_\tau ) $ be as in Proposition~\ref{propPiProjT} and let $ w = \sum_{i=1}^m w_i $ be the vector field decomposition of $ w $ from Theorem~\ref{lemmaVDecomp}.
-Then, $ v $ admits the decomposition $ v = \sum_{i=1}^m v_i $ into the nowhere-vanishing, linearly independent, $ \mu $-preserving vector fields $ v_i = \psi w_i $. \end{lemma} Unlike Theorem~\ref{lemmaVDecomp}, in this case the vector fields $ v_i $ can be non-commuting due to the presence of $ \psi $, which means that in general we cannot view them as generators of independent dynamical processes.
-Nevertheless, the $ v_i $ can still be reconstructed in data space using a pushforward operation analogous to~\eqref{eqVPushZeta}, with the difference that the observation map $ F $ is now decomposed in the orthonormal basis of $ L^2( M, \nu ) $ associated with $ w $.
-That is, we write $ F = \sum_k \hat F_k z_k $, where $ \hat F_k = \langle z_k, F \rangle_\nu $, and $ z_k = \prod_{i=1}^m \zeta_i^{k_i} $ is the eigenfunction of $ w $ corresponding to eigenvalue $ \lambda_k = \ii \sum_{i=1}^m k_i \Omega_i $, $ k = ( k_1, \ldots, k_m ) \in \mathbb{ Z }^m $.
-In this basis, the pushforward operation for $ v_i $ becomes
+\begin{lemma} Let $ \tilde w$ be as in Proposition~\ref{propPiProjT}, and let $ w = \sum_{i=1}^m w_i $ be the associated vector field decomposition from Theorem~\ref{lemmaVDecomp}.
+Then, $ v $ admits the decomposition $ v = \sum_{i=1}^m v_i $ into the nowhere-vanishing, linearly independent, $ \mu $-preserving vector fields $ v_i = \psi w_i $. \end{lemma}

+Unlike the $ w_i $, the vector fields $ v_i $ are non-commuting due to the presence of $ \psi $, which means that in general we cannot view them as generators of independent dynamical processes.
+Nevertheless, the $ v_i $ can still be reconstructed in data space using a pushforward operation analogous to~\eqref{eqVPushZeta}, with the difference that the observation map $ F $ is now expressed using the Fourier operator $ \mathcal{ S }$ instead of $ \mathcal{ U }$; that is,